 - Anyone requested to stop unacceptable behavior is expected to comply immediately.

-- ESA staff (or their designee) or security may take any action deemed necessary and appropriate, including immediate removal from the meeting without warning or refund.
+- ESA staff (or their designee) or security may take any immediate action deemed necessary and appropriate, including removal from the meeting or event without warning or refund.